 The Evolution of DOGE: From Obama’s Creation to Suhas Subramanyam’s Opposition

 The Department of Government Efficiency, commonly referred to as DOGE, has a storied history that began under President Barack Obama as an initiative to enhance government operations.
 Over time, its mission shifted, and today it finds itself at the center of political contention.
-Notably, Representative Suhas Subramanyam, who once worked under the Obama administration alongside Joe , is now holding town halls to oppose DOGE—an agency with roots tied to his former boss.
+Notably, Representative Suhas Subramanyam, who once worked under the Obama administration alongside Joe Biden, is now holding town halls to oppose DOGE—an agency with roots tied to his former boss.
 This article traces DOGE’s origins, its transformation, and the irony of Subramanyam’s current stance against it.

 Obama’s Creation of the U.S. Digital Service

 In 2014, Barack Obama launched the U.S. Digital Service (USDS), the precursor to what is now known as DOGE.
-The USDS emerged in response to the disastrous rollout of HealthCare.gov, aiming to modernize the federal government’s outdated systems.
-Obama recruited top talent from the private sector—engineers and innovators from companies like and —to overhaul government IT infrastructure.
+The USDS emerged in response to the disastrous rollout of HealthCare.gov, aiming to modernize the federal government’s outdated technology systems.
+Obama recruited top talent from the private sector—engineers and innovators from companies like Google and Amazon—to overhaul government IT infrastructure.
 The primary goal was to make services more efficient and user-friendly, though this modernization naturally paved the way for cost savings by streamlining operations.

 The USDS operated as a small, agile team tasked with fixing critical tech issues across federal agencies.
 While its mission wasn’t explicitly about cutting budgets, the efficiency it fostered often reduced wasteful spending indirectly.
 Obama championed the initiative as a way to bring “change-makers” into government, emphasizing the need for top-level support to ensure its success.

-‘s Role in Cutting Waste
+Joe Biden’s Role in Cutting Waste

 While the USDS focused on technology, another cost-saving effort took shape under Obama’s administration.
 In 2011, Obama appointed Vice President Joe Biden to lead the “Campaign to Cut Waste,” an initiative designed to identify and eliminate unnecessary government expenditures.
 Biden’s task was to scrutinize federal budgets and pinpoint areas where taxpayer dollars were being squandered.
 Obama stressed the importance of eliminating “pointless waste and stupid spending that doesn’t benefit anybody,” framing it as a priority regardless of the federal deficit.